 DirectWave is available in PC VST format, and it’s also bundled with the FL Studio Signature and All Plugins bundles.
 In addition, all FL Studio users also get a slimmed-down version, DirectWave Player.

 11. Apple EXS24 mkII

-Bundled with Logic as standard, Apple’s sampler has remained relatively unchanged since the computing giant purchased eMagic's DAW over a decade ago.
+Bundled with Logic as standard, Apple’s sampler has remained relatively unchanged since the computing giant purchased Emagic's DAW 15 years ago.

 While the more ample third-party instruments on our list offer plenty more bells and whistles, it’s still many Logic users’ go-to sampler thanks to its intuitive layout and no-nonsense approach straight out the box.
 Plus, because the EXS24 has been around for so long, its .exs format is one of the more widely-used sampler formats, with plenty of third-party libraries and soundsets available.

 Feature-wise, its architecture is basic but capable: there’s a resonant multimode filter, dedicated amplitude and filter ADSR envelopes, three LFOs each with a choice of seven waveshapes, and a 10-slot mod matrix.
 Multiple samples can be mapped across various key and velocity ranges, making it the obvious choice for the Logic ‘multisamplist’.